reneaas/classes_in_cpp/README.md

 ```

 Let's discuss this in some detail:
-1. The top line tells the computer that if we write the following the terminal,
+1. The top line tells the computer that if we write the following in the terminal,
   ```terminal
   make all
   ```
   it should do both the "compile" and "execute" part.

 2. The "compile" part is essentially how to compile the code without any fancy optimizations and stuff.
-It compiles all the .cpp codes and places the runable or *executable* program in "main.out".
+It compiles all the .cpp codes and places the *executable* program in "main.out" (the computer translates the code into "machine language" so that it can be run).
 3. The "execute" part tells the computer to run the executeable file "main.out".
-    * the dot "." in "./main.exe" tells the computer that the file in is the current directory.
+    * the dot "." in "./main.out" tells the computer that the file in is the current directory.
-    * In other words, "./main.exe" is the full so-called *path* to the executable file.
+    * In other words, "./main.out" is the full so-called *path* to the executable file.

 For the codes written in this small tutorial, we get the following output when we write "make all":